breatheco-de/configure-and-use-wazuh-as-siem/README.md

 ## 🌱 How to Start This Project

-Through this exercise, we will collect and analyze security events from a Linux endpoint (a Debian machine with WordPress), monitoring access, file changes, and simulating potential attacks.
+Through this exercise, we will collect and analyze security events from a Linux endpoint [a Debian machine with WordPress](https://4geeks.com/interactive-coding-tutorial/deploying-wordpress-site-debian), monitoring access, file changes, and simulating potential attacks.
 We will use Wazuh's capabilities as a SIEM to manage these events.

 ## 📝 Instructions